 - 1 dress

 - 1 windproof – waterproof light jacket – Buy it here

 - Warm socks – Try these thermal socks available for both women and men

 - Good Moisturizer, sunscreen, medicines, lip balm, etc.

-- Electronics like camera, cell-phone, charging cables, universal adaptor, etc.
+- Electronics like cameras, cell-phone, charging cables, universal adaptors, etc.

 So there you have it!
 We hope you found our Vienna packing list for March useful.